My eastern days

 My eastern days…

-Are the coal on veil of anonymous women and copper on manes of women with red claws
+Are the coal on the veils of anonymous women, and the copper on the manes of women with red claws

 Are the beige and oppressive dust covering the city

-Are the scar on Mahmoud’s lip, seven years and carpenter
+Are the scar on Mahmoud’s lip—seven years old and a carpenter

-Are the blue, yellow and red arabesques on gourmet trucks carrying stones
+Are the blue, yellow, and red arabesques on greedy trucks carrying stones

-Are the loneliness when you are never alone
+Are the loneliness felt when you are never alone

-Are the invisible chains that others’ looks betray
+Are the invisible chains that others’ gaze betray

-Are the softness of sunset reflecting the depth of the landscape
+Are the softness of a sunset reflecting the depth of the landscape

-Are forests of towers as evidence of past triumphs,
+Are forests of towers standing as evidence of past triumphs

 Are the hanging roads slaloming between the tops of mosques